-A structured product is a pre-packed investment strategy that is
+A structured product is a pre-packed investment strategy that

 currency or a basket of securities.

 different assets classes in private client portfolios.

-could hold a structured product instead of a bond.
+opting for a structured product instead of a bond.

 linked to an underlying index, or because of its bond